🇦🇺 Australia

 6. Health and security checks: Complete mandatory health examination (medical and chest X-ray) and police clearance certificate from all countries where you've lived.

-7. Await visa decision: Processing times vary: TSS 482 typically 2–3 months; 186 typically 3–6 months.
+7. Await visa decision: See current processing times for the subclass 186 visa.
 You may be asked for additional evidence.

 8. Visa grant and relocation: Once your visa is granted, organise your relocation, accommodation, and commence your role in Australia.